javierjulio/javierjulio.github.io/README.md

 ## javierjulio.com

-This is a conversion of my original website from the repo [https://github.com/javierjulio/website](https://github.com/javierjulio/website) to now being built with Jekyll and deployed on GitHub Pages.
+The source code for javierjulio.com, my website built with Jekyll and deployed on GitHub Pages.
+This is a conversion of my original site from the now archived [website](https://github.com/javierjulio/website) repo.

 ### Development